AeliusSaionji/dotfiles/README.md

 /usr/lib/systemd/system/systemd-suspend-then-hibernate.service
 /etc/systemd/system/systemd-suspend.service` to make sure this always happens even when just 'suspend' is invoked.

+### suspend-countdown.sh and xss-lock and xset

+Behavior and syntax of xss-lock combined with xset:
+`xset s [seconds before notifier runs] [seconds before systemctl suspend]` This is repurposing the ancient outmoded concept of `xset s [timeout] [cycle]`.
+The 2nd arg starts counting AFTER the 1st arg, eg. `xset s 2 5` would run the countdown script in 2s and suspend the system in 7s. xss-lock will kill the script upon any user activity.

+As mentioned, the script starts at [timeout] and will use libnotify to count down to [cycle], which is when the system will be suspended.
+The countdown will not start if audio is playing, specifically as a workaround for plexmediaplayer which doesn't inhibit the screensaver (the only app I know of which doesn't have this worked out ;-_-).
+Also that's default behavior for Windows and other DEs, so the idea is not unconventional.
+Previously I would just send key F24 to keep the system awake while audio is playing, but this wasn't the best solution becuse plexmediaplayer annoyingly responds to any and all keypresses.
+So, I make use of `xset s reset`, which appears to be the cleanest option.

 ### Autostarting X11 programs with systemd services